 1 cup of boiling water

-1 heaped tablespoon chili powder - mild or hot to taste
+1 heaped tablespoon brown sugar1 heaped tablespoon chili powder - mild or hot to taste

 Up to 1 tablespoon course salt - I tend to go lightly with this